pegasystems/docker-pega-web-ready/README.md

-# Pega 7 Tomcat Docker container
+# Pega 7 Tomcat Docker container - Deprecated

+The Pega 7 Tomcat Docker container project is deprecated and no longer supported.
+Please see the [latest image](https://github.com/pegasystems/docker-pega-web-ready) for support of Pega 8.2+.

 This project produces a Docker image that you can use as a base image to create a complete Docker image for running Pega 7.

 This image is based on Tomcat 7 which is based on OpenJDK's Java 8 image.

-Supported features:
+Features:

 * PR Web application container configuration (port 8080)
 * PR System Management application container configuration (port 8090)